 Once my work day has officially started, which is usually around 9 o’clock, the first two things I do are:

-• Finalize my To Do List for that day
+2. Finalize my to-do list for that day

 I’ll answer any emails that require an immediate response, and then file away other emails to be answered later.

-When it comes to my To Do List, I’ve been trying out this new technique where I only choose three big tasks to focus on each day.
-This helps me prioritize the most important tasks for growing my blog, business, and income, and not focus on the “nitty gritty” things that probably aren’t necessary in the first place.
+When it comes to my to-do List, I’ve been trying out this new technique where I only choose three big tasks to focus on each day.
+This helps me prioritize the most important tasks for growing my blog, business, and income, and not focus on the “nitty gritty” things that aren’t as vital to my success.

 Next up, I spend 1-2 hours on client work.
 I like to get this done and out of the way early, so it’s not weighing on my mind for the rest of the day.
 This also allows me to focus on my own blog and business for the remainder of the day, which I like.